HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 Now we can check it there.

-(21) If your class in generic, Has it any constraint clauses?
+(21) If your class is generic, Has it any constraint clauses?
 With the following extension method we can find out.

 ```cs
 // SourceGeneratorExtensions.cs